 This is a simple concept, but it’s one that nursing students have a tendency to lose sight of in the stress and anxiety of a career-defining exam:

-More than just expect, you should visualize it.
+More than just expect to pass the NCLEX®, you should visualize it.
 Picture yourself as a registered nurse.
 See yourself helping people, being the face they turn to when they’re scared and sick, being the comfort and the beacon of hope for patients.
 See yourself supporting doctors and other medical providers and knowing you’re making a difference every day.

-On the days when all you seem to see or do or think about is studying for the exam, take a few minutes to focus on what it’s really all about: your valuable career as a nurse.
+On the days when all you seem to see or do or think about is studying for the exam, or practicing those NCLEX questions seem daunting, take a few minutes to focus on what it’s really all about: your valuable career as a nurse.
 Make this mini-meditation a practice, and you might even find yourself doing it during the exam to calm any test anxiety.

-Picmonic nursing content is designed by actual medical providers and then rated by nursing students who have actually taken the NCLEX.
+Picmonic’s nursing content is designed by actual medical providers and then rated by nursing students who have actually taken the NCLEX®.
 Then, it’s organized!
-Lack of organization during studying is another reason nursing students don’t pass the NCLEX the first time.
+Lack of organization during studying is another reason nursing students don’t pass the NCLEX® the first time.

 That’s why Picmonic has premade playlists organized by Course, Body System, Books, and specifically for NCLEX study.
+The way it’s laid out will specifically help you for your NCLEX questions.
 Picmonic also allows you to custom organize content by subject area, search for a topic by keyword, and create a custom playlist of topics you want to focus on.
 You can add notes or additional facts & characters to improve that active learning.
 You could rate your level of confidence for each Picmonic study card so you know what ones to come back to for another round, but as long as you are using the Daily Quiz with Spaced Repetition (try it on the iOS & Android apps), the Picmonic algorithms already handle this for you!

 Here’s why: Amphetamines are central nervous system stimulants.
 Characteristics of amphetamine intoxication may include mydriasis, tachycardia, and seizures.
 Hypotension and hypothermia would not be symptoms you’d expect to see with amphetamine overdose.